Eric Singer

 Eric Singer (born Eric Doyle Mensinger; May 12, 1958) is an American drummer.
-Associated with the hard rock band Kiss since 1991, he has also performed with artists such as Black Sabbath, Alice Cooper, Lita Ford, Badlands, Brian May and Gary Moore as well as his own band ESP.
+Known as a drummer and vocalist in the hard rock band Kiss across three stints (1991–1996, 2001–2002, 2004–2023), he has also performed with artists such as Black Sabbath, Alice Cooper, Lita Ford, Badlands, Brian May and Gary Moore as well as his own band ESP.
 In his career, Singer has appeared on over 75 albums and 11 EPs.

-Early career
+Early life

-Singer was born Eric Doyle Mensinger in Cleveland, Ohio.
+Singer was born May 12, 1958, Eric Doyle Mensinger in Cleveland, Ohio.
 He grew up in Euclid, Ohio.
 He graduated from Euclid High School in 1976.
-His father, Johnny Mensinger, was of Jewish German descent and was a local big band leader who played around the area as well as on cruise ships from the States to Europe and back.
+His father, Johnny Mensinger, was of Jewish German descent and was a local big band leader who played around the area as well as on cruise ships from the United States to Europe and back.
 Eric's brother Jon Mensinger was a principal dancer for the Mark Morris Dance Group in New York.
-Young Eric began playing drums from an early age, and was inspired by bands such as Humble Pie, The Who, Led Zeppelin, Black Sabbath, The Beatles and Queen and drummers such as John Bonham, Keith Moon, Cozy Powell, Roger Taylor, Bill Ward, and Buddy Rich.
+Young Eric began playing drums from an early age, and was inspired by bands such as Humble Pie, the Who, Led Zeppelin, Black Sabbath, the Beatles and Queen and drummers such as John Bonham, Keith Moon, Cozy Powell, Roger Taylor, Bill Ward, and Buddy Rich.

-Eric worked at King Musical instruments before becoming a professional drummer.
+Singer worked at King Musical instruments before becoming a professional drummer.

+Career

 Singer's first professional drumming job was in the Cleveland band Beau Coup.
 He then became Lita Ford's touring drummer in 1984.
 In 1985 he joined Black Sabbath and recorded and toured to support the Seventh Star album.
 In 1987, during the recordings of The Eternal Idol he left the band to tour with Gary Moore band in support of his album Wild Frontier.
 After the tour, he was invited by his Black Sabbath colleague Ray Gillen to join Badlands.
 Singer accepted and played on the band's self-titled debut album.
 Singer left the group in 1989 as he would join Paul Stanley as his touring drummer on his solo tour of the United States and Canada.
 Singer played with Olivia Newton-John in the music video for "Culture Shock".
 He later revealed in an interview that he obtained that gig because he was working for Lita Ford at the time.